slatedocs/slate/source/includes/_models.md

-launched | boolean | Flag if asset has been launched dismissed | boolean | Flag if asset has been suppressed completed | boolean | Flag if asset has been marked as completed notes | string | User personal inputs regarding assets restrictedCode | string | Defines any restrictions for an asset through code restrictedLabel | string | Human readable restriction for an asset provider | object | Vendor/Owner associated to the asset
+launched | boolean | Flag if asset has been launched dismissed | boolean | Flag if asset has been suppressed completed | boolean | Flag if asset has been marked as completed notes | string | User's personal notes regarding the asset restrictedCode | string | Defines any restrictions for an asset through code restrictedLabel | string | Human readable restriction for an asset provider | object | Vendor/Owner associated to the asset